RobertTalbert/discretecs/Video/scripts-module-2.md

 The statement for all x there exists a y such that xy < 1 is true, and here's an explanation.
 Choose any integer x you like.
 If you chose an x that was zero or negative, set y = 1 and then xy < 1.
 If you chose an x that was positive, set y = 1/(x+1).
 Then xy is x/(x+1) and because the denominator is bigger than the numerator, the fraction is less than 1.
 That explanation, notice, does not depend on specific examples --- it works "for all" x.

 However the statement that there exists a y such that for all x, xy < 1... is a FALSE statement.
 I will explain why no such y exists.
 Suppose that we did have a y such that xy < 1 no matter what the x is.
-That y is either positive or negative.
-We can't choose y = 0 because 0 is not in the domain.
-If y is positive, then set x
+This y can't be 0 because 0 isn't in the domain.
+Let's assume y > 0 for now.
+If y >= 1, then

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTgxOTMzMDc1Myw1NDIzMDQ0MTgsLTQ1Mj
+eyJoaXN0b3J5IjpbLTMzMDI1MjI2MCw1NDIzMDQ0MTgsLTQ1Mj
 YxMzIyNCwxNDEzMjM0NTA0LC0xOTQwOTMyNzQsLTIwMTk0ODgx
 MTksLTE0NTkxMjMwMDcsLTUzMjk5OTY3OV19
 -->